Stanislav Grof

+Early life and education

+Stanislav Grof was born July 1, 1931 in Prague, Czechoslovak Republic.
 Grof received his M.D. from Charles University in Prague in 1957 and then completed his Ph.D. in medicine at the Czechoslovak Academy of Sciences in 1965, training as a Freudian psychoanalyst at this time.

+Career

+Czechoslovakia was the centre of psychedelic research behind the Iron Curtain during the 1950s and 1960s.
 Grof’s early research in the clinical uses of psychedelic substances was conducted at the Psychiatric Research Institute in Prague, where he was principal investigator of a program that systematically explored the heuristic and therapeutic potential of LSD and other psychedelic substances.